vcmirko/ansible-lod/data/playbooks/README.md

   gather_facts: false
 ```

 Each playbook is targeted against localhost, no inventory is used.
-We target ontap cluster from within the playbook.
+We target ontap clusters from within the playbook.
 Generally just 1 cluster, there are however exeptions in the case of snapmirror/snapvault that two or even 3 clusters are targets.
-We don't gather_facts by default, as we target localhost and not much interesting information can be gathered.
+We don't `gather_facts` by default, as we target localhost and not much interesting information can be gathered.

+**Note** : But an inventory can be used is certain cases, like typical multi cluster tasks.
+Since we set `delegate` to `localhost`, an inventory will still work.

 ``` yaml
   vars_files: